Mineral oil hydrocarbons in food

 The regulatory focus is mainly on MOAH, for which health risks have been identified due to their genotoxicity and carcinogenicity.
 Currently there are no EU limits for MOSH in food.

-AGRINFO has produced a Guide that provides further information on mineral oil hydrocarbons, their origins and effects, the regulatory intentions of the EU, the sectors most affected, and actions required by sectors to prepare for compliance with new rules: Mineral Oil Hydrocarbons in Food: An Introduction to Upcoming EU Regulation (also available in French and Spanish).
+AGRINFO has produced a Guide (updated in June 2025 to reflect the state of play in discussions) that provides further information on mineral oil hydrocarbons, their origins and effects, the regulatory intentions of the EU, the sectors most affected, and actions required by sectors to prepare for compliance with new rules: Mineral Oil Hydrocarbons in Food: An Introduction to Upcoming EU Regulation (also available in French and Spanish).

 Actions